houdataali/houdataali.github.io/content/blogs/Spark.md

 ### Memory-Based Speed

-Spark's brilliance doesn't stop there.
-Unlike traditional models that rely heavily on disk storage, Spark operates predominantly in-memory.
+Spark's brilliance doesn't stop there; Unlike traditional models that rely heavily on disk storage, Spark operates predominantly in-memory.
 This memory-centric approach results in lightning-fast data processing and analysis, transforming the landscape of big data.

 ## Spark Execution {#spark-execution}
 ### Resources Management  💼 {#resource-management}
 1. **On a Single Machine:**

    - In a single-machine environment, we have computing resources (CPU, RAM, GPU...) along with an operating system (OS) and multiple applications, as mentioned in the figure below.
-   - The (OS) is responsible for resource management, which includes tasks such as resource scheduling and determining the allocation of resources (CPU, Memory, etc.) to individual applications.
+   - The (OS) is responsible for resource management, which includes tasks such as resource scheduling and determining the allocation of resources (CPU, Memory, etc...) to individual applications.
 The allocation is based on available computing resources and the concurrent applications running on your computer.
    <center><img src="/single_machine.png" width="300" height="400"></center>

 2. **In a Cluster:**

    - In a cluster, multiple working nodes are interconnected to form a cohesive computing environment.
 These nodes collaborate to perform distributed data processing tasks efficiently.
     ![Cluster Setup](/cluster_setup.png)
-   - In a cluster, there are dedicated applications for resource management that orchestrate the allocation of resources, These applications include
+   - In a cluster, there are dedicated applications for resource management that orchestrate the allocation of resources, These applications include:
      - Cluster manager
      - Node manager
      <center><img src="/node_cluster_manager.png" width="900" height="200"></center>